Bhusawal–Kalyan section

-The Bhusawal–Kalyan section is part of the Howrah–Nagpur–Mumbai line and Howrah–Allahabad–Mumbai line.
+The Bhusawal–Kalyan section is part of the Howrah–Nagpur–Mumbai line and Howrah–Prayagraj–Mumbai line.
 It connects Bhusawal and Kalyan both in the Indian state of Maharashtra.
 One of the branch lines, Jalgaon–Surat line, runs partly in Gujarat.

 Geography

 Part of some of the major trunk lines in the country, this line passes through a section of the Deccan Plateau, starting with Khandesh, It crosses the Western Ghats across the Thul Ghat and enters the Western Coastal Plains.